When to use data structures and algorithms

 Stacks

-• Use when retrieval order doesn’t matter, such as when processing batch jobs.
+tends to happen in the course of executing recursive algorithms.- Use when retrieval order doesn’t matter, such as when processing batch jobs.

-• pop(s) returns and removes the top of s.
+returns and removes the top ofs

 Strings